datagrok-ai/public/help/access/databases.md

 :::note developers

-You can [_call_ a query](../datagrok/functions/function-call.md) across multiple Datagrok plugins instead of copy-pasting the same query every time.
 To run a query programmatically, see this [code snippet](https://public.datagrok.ai/js/samples/data-access/parameterized-query).
-Learn how to [expose the parameter dialog to end-users as an application](../develop/how-to/create-package.md).<!--Mention?: when the cartdridge is not deployed on that particular database, the query returns an error-->
+Learn how to [expose the parameter dialog to end-users as an application](../develop/how-to/create-package.md).<!--Mention?: when the cartridge is not deployed on that particular database, the query returns an error-->

 :::

 After running a query, you typically get back a dataframe.
 You can perform various operations on this dataframe, such as data cleansing, transformation, [and more](../visualize/viewers/grid.md).
 All of these actions get recorded as macros, and will be replayed when the query is re-executed.
 Once you have the data set up to your satisfaction, you can add viewers and create a visualization.

 To view the queries you've created or those shared with you, you can use the **Queries Gallery** (**Data** > **Queries**).
 This gallery provides a convenient interface to quickly access and manage queries.
 You can search queries by their name or tag and use the **Context Panel** to view information and actions for the selected query.

-## Creating views for query results
+## Creating dynamic dashboards for query results

-You can persist the view of the query output and expose it to end users as a dashboard.
-For parameterized queries, these dashboards can be dynamic, allowing dashboard users to change the query parameters right inside the dashboard to view different datasets and interact with data in real-time.
+You can create and publish dashboards that query data from a database and then present it in a visual layout.
+For parameterized queries, these dashboards can be dynamic, allowing dashboard users to change the query parameters right inside the dashboard to refine search criteria and interact with data in real-time.

 To save the query output as a dynamic dashboard, do the following: